-11 Switzerland has revised its treaties with Norway (in force), Finland (in force), Austria (signed), Spain (signed) and the United Kingdom (initialled).
-The revisions provide for administrative assistance relating to tax fraud or tax fraud and the like and administrative assistance for holding companies.
-The treaties with Norway and Finland have therefore been included under the both headings "Only Criminal Tax Matters" and "Only Civil Tax Matters or Certain Civil Tax Matters" in Column 5.
+(initialled) and Turkey (initialled).
+The revisions provide for administrative assistance relating to tax fraud or tax fraud and the like and in most treaties also for administrative assistance for holding companies.
+Most of the treaties in force have therefore been included under both headings "Only Criminal Tax Matters" in Column 4 and "Only Civil Tax Matters or Certain Civil Tax Matters" in Column 5.